oesteban/DeepDeface/README.md

 ### Contributing to DeepDefacer

-If you are interested in learning more about the model architecture that powers DeepDefacer, please view the files within [ARFF-CNN](https://github.com/AKhazane/ARFF-CNN.git) or visit this repository again in the next few weeks to view our published manuscript on this work.
+If you are interested in learning more about the model architecture that powers DeepDefacer, please view the files within [ARFF-CNN](https://github.com/AKhazane/ARFF-CNN.git), or visit this repository again after a few weeks to view our published manuscript on this work.
 We welcome any contributions to this codebase (whether it be a more robust model, package options, etc).
 If you are particularly interested in modifying the model architecture, please reivew the following steps:

 1. Clone [ARFF-CNN](https://github.com/AKhazane/ARFF-CNN.git)
 2. Store data (MRI Images, volumetric or 2D in nature) within a directory named `data` in the same file location as ARFF-CNN.